 Diocesan-based High School

-This is represented by Bishop McGuinness Catholic High School in Kernersville, NC which services the Triad area of North Carolina.
+This is represented by Bishop McGuinness Catholic High School in Kernersville, NC which serves the Triad area of North Carolina.

 For admissions, call (336) 564-1010